borevitzlab/spc-eyepi/README.md

  * Cameras settings can be controlled from a web page.
  * Works over wifi or ethernet.
 Pi creates an ad-hoc wifi network no know network is found for easier config of new systems and in new wifi environments.
  * Camera uploads it's IP address along with image for easy finding of the camera on your network
  * Camera uploads a JSON xml file with current capture information for easy camera management.
-See page below for an example of using this to monitor incoming data from 18 cameras in one web page. http://phenocam.anu.edu.au/cloud/a_data/camupload/eyepi-status.min.php
+See page below for an example of using this to monitor incoming data from 18 cameras in one web page.
+For example: http://phenocam.anu.edu.au/cloud/a_data/camupload/eyepi-status.min.php
  * Camera can auto-upload both timestamped and fixed filenames (for use as a webcam or with auto archiving systems requiring a fixed image name).
  * Extensively tested with Canons (600D, 700D, 70D).
 Works with Nikon D7100 but not extensively tested/